tbaruth/todo/README.md

 3. The vue app in todo-core-fe, running on port 4000 (default port).
 4. todo-core, running on port 8081 (default port).

 The todo-gateway module acts as both a gateway and a reverse proxy.
-All requests are directed at http://localhost:8080.
+All of your requests should be directed at http://localhost:8080.

 ### Test/Prod